 International options start at $10 a month for unlimited calls to over 75 countries, unlimited text, and 20 minutes of calls to Cuba landlines.
 MetorPCS’s Mexico Unlimited package, a $5 a month add-on, adds unlimited calls, texts, and data (depending on your plan) in Mexico.

-Cricket’s group plan offers substantial savings (up to $100 with five lines).
+Cricket’s group plan offers substantial savings (up to $70 with five lines).
 You can bring your own phone, if you choose (check Cricket’s website to see if it’s compatible).
-And if you don’t mind dealing with data caps, its 4GB plan isn’t a bad deal for $40.
+And if you don’t mind dealing with data caps, its 5GB plan isn’t a bad deal for $40.

 Republic Wireless is about as basic as it gets.
 All plans include a mobile hotspot, but not roaming — there’s no international calls.
 There aren’t group plans or family plans to choose from, either, and while you can bring your own phone to Republic Wireless, not every model is supported.
 (We suggest checking this list.)

 Republic Wireless isn’t for everyone.
-But if you don’t use a lot of data and your phone’s connected to Wi-Fi most of the time, its two cheapest cell plans — the $20-per-month Wi-Fi-only and $30-per-month 2GB plan — are worth considering.
+But if you don’t use a lot of data and your phone’s connected to Wi-Fi most of the time, its two cheapest cell plans are worth consideration.

 Compared to some of the other MVNOs, Mint Mobile is a relatively new kid on the block.
 Like MetroPCS, Mint Mobile operates on T-Mobile’s towers and offers impressive data transfer speeds.